 Paper Table Cloths

-You can buy festive disposable table cloths in most shops around Christmas, these are great for wrapping round bikes.
+You can buy festive table cloths in most shops around Christmas, these are great for wrapping round bikes.
 The table cloths are more flexible than traditional wrapping paper making the experience much easier.
 Just be careful not to pull them too tight – you don’t want any rips!

 Creative Bike Wrapping